-Without One-Time With One-Time CEO Grant
+Without One-Time CEO Grant With One-Time CEO Grant Median Employee Globally 246:1 413:1 Median Employee in the United States 112:1 189:1

-246:1 413:1

-112:1 189:1

-CEO Grant 246:1

 In order to identify the median employee, the following methodology was used: As of September 1, 2018, we collected data for all full- and part-time employees globally using total cash compensation as our consistently applied compensation measure.
 Pay was annualized for employees hired during the period and international employee pay was converted to US dollars using the exchange rates as of September 1, 2018.